 Favorite Soap Recipes and Why

-Lately, it has come to my attention that my opinion on the recipes of “A Soap Recipe Book of Light and Shadow” might be helpful.
+Lately, it has come to my attention that my opinion on the recipes of “A Soap Recipe Book of Light and Shadow” (now in Vol 1 and Vol 2) might be helpful.
 I didn’t offer my opinions in the book because I want you to choose what you were most attracted to, what ingredients were most accessible in your area and those that would suit you without being influenced by me.

 Once you understand fully the terms of saponification and curing, you can see how any soap recipe can be made into soap dough.
 With that said, there is an ideal balance between soft and hard oil and butters that make for a wonderful soap dough.